The Reiki Gamechanger

 Kûkai’s desire to help others was also very important to Mikao Usui.
 That’s why it’s written on his memorial stone that those in need of help should be helped – a striking parallel, no?

 Now you also see that Shingon Reiki is not just any style of Reiki where Reiki is mixed with something else.
-In Shingon Reiki we go back to the origins of Reiki, to Mikao Usui and Kûkai and their teachings.
+In Shingon Reiki we go back to the origins of Reiki, to Mikao Usui and Kûkai and their trainings.
 Since they were gamechangers, though, we’re not about rigid tradition with blinders on.

-We want to teach Reiki in a modern, understandable way and this includes, for example, the inclusion of online courses.
+We want to coach Reiki in a modern, understandable way and this includes, for example, the inclusion of online courses.
 Mikao Usui wished Reiki to be spread worldwide in an open way for the benefit of the people.

 Here we would like to make our contribution and if you would like to be part of it, then that is all the better and makes us very happy!